 Three corresponding and interwoven strands in a pedagogical framework allow for flexible approaches that can be customised and adjusted for individual needs through multiple means of:

-When applied to gifted and talented learners, differentiation requires school leaders and teachers to acknowledge that these learners have varied learning, social and emotional needs by providing qualitatively different learning opportunities – doing different kinds of things, not simply more of the same things.
+When applied to gifted learners, differentiation requires school leaders and teachers to acknowledge that these learners have varied learning, social and emotional needs by providing qualitatively different learning opportunities – doing different kinds of things, not simply more of the same things.

 Maker (1982) notes that this means creating a responsive classroom environment in which adaptations are made to the pace, depth and breadth of learning in relation to:

 In Gifted and talented students: Meeting their needs in New Zealand schools (MOE, 2012, p.
-56), Riley (2004) presents a set of principles to guide teachers and school leaders when developing differentiated content, processes and products for gifted and talented learners.
+56), Riley (2004) presents a set of principles to guide teachers and school leaders when developing differentiated content, processes and products for gifted learners.

 Kirchner and Inaman (2005) suggest the following four questions to guide every lesson:

 Pre-assessment is important because it allows teachers to determine what learners already know and to differentiate tasks at an appropriate academic level.
 Pre-assessment does not have to be in a formal written form, it could be ‘Know, Want to know, Want to learn’ charts or classroom discussions.